-Real Estate, Business and Personal Property Tax Bills are mailed out annually in July.
-The Fiscal tax year for Real Estate, Business and Personal Property billings spans July 1 through June 30.
+Real estate, business and personal property tax bills are mailed out annually in July.
+The fiscal tax year for these billings spans July 1 through June 30.

-§105-360.
-Due date; interest for nonpayment of taxes; discounts for prepayment; interest on overpayment of tax.
+According to NCGS §105-360 due date; interest for nonpayment of taxes; discounts for prepayment; interest on overpayment of tax:

-Taxes levied under this Subchapter by a taxing unit are due and payable on September 1 of the fiscal year for which the taxes are levied.
-Taxes are payable at par or face amount if paid before January 6 following the due date.
-Taxes paid on or after January 6 following the due date are subject to interest charges.
-Interest accrues on taxes paid on or after January 6 as follows:
+Taxes levied under this subchapter by a taxing unit are due and payable on September 1 of the fiscal year for which the taxes are levied.
+Taxes are payable at par or face amount if paid before January 5 following the due date.
+Taxes paid on or after January 5 following the due date are subject to interest charges.
+Interest accrues on taxes paid on or after January 5 as follows:

-(1) For the period January 6 to February 1, the interest accrues at the rate of two percent 2%
+- from January 5 to February 1, the interest accrues at the rate of 2 percent

-(2) For the period February 1 until the principal amount of the taxes, the accrued interest, and any penalties are paid, interest accrues at the rate of three-fourths of one percent (3/4%) a month or fraction thereof.
+- from February 1 until the principal amount of the taxes, the accrued interest, and any penalties are paid, interest accrues at the rate of 0.75 percent a month or fraction thereof.

-The Collections Department will work with taxpayers throughout the year on payment plans to alleviate the financial burden of paying Annual Real Estate or Personal Property, including Business Personal Property taxes at one time.
+The Collections department will work with taxpayers throughout the year on payment plans to alleviate the financial burden of paying annual real estate or personal property, including business personal property taxes.
 These payment plans should be set up upon receipt of the annual tax bill, and the expectation is that the taxes be paid in full by the delinquent date.
-The responsibility is that of the taxpayer to contact the Collections office to request this option and set up a payment plan agreeable to both parties.
+The responsibility is that of the taxpayer to contact the collections office to request this option and set up a payment plan agreeable to both parties.
 To avoid enforcement of collections remedies, any bill must be paid in full by the delinquent date.
-Complete the Payment Installments form below to pay your 2014 bill in installments prior to the January 2015 delinquency date.
+Complete the payment installment form below to pay your 2015 bill in installments prior to the January 2016 delinquency date.